wraith13/jsonarch.old/document/reference.md

 ### File Load Sequence

 1. Resolve path.
-2. Load from cache if any.
+2. Load from cache, if any.
-3. Load by handler if any. ( module only.
+3. Load by handler, if any. ( module only.
 Handlers cannot be specified on the command line. )
 4. Load by `XMLHttpRequest` or `fetch` or `fs`.

 ## commandline tool